VerdieCraig/protein-tracker/README.md

 # 🥗 Protein Tracker

-A simple, elegant mobile app for tracking daily protein and calorie intake.
+A simple, elegant Android mobile app for tracking daily protein and calorie intake.
 Built with React Native and Expo, featuring offline-first architecture with local SQLite storage.
-(This build is for Android.)

 ## ✨ Features